ccbogel/QualCoder/README.md

 `source qualcoder/bin/activate`

+4. Update pip so that it installs the most recent python packages.

+`pip install --upgrade pip`

-4. Install the needed python modules.
+5. Install the needed python modules.

 `pip install lxml ply six pdfminer chardet pyqt6 pillow pdfminer.six openpyxl ebooklib pydub SpeechRecognition`

-5. Install QualCoder, type the following, the dot is important:
+6. Install QualCoder, type the following, the dot is important:

 `python3 -m pip install .`

 You may get a warning which can be ignored: WARNING: Building wheel for Qualcoder failed

-6. To run type
+7. To run type

 `qualcoder`